bitrun/api/README.md

 If request is successful, API will respond with plaintext of the executed command.
 Extra meta data will be included in the headers:

+- `X-Run-Command`  - full command that was executed
 - `X-Run-Duration` - how long it took to process the request (not to run the code)
 - `X-Run-Exitcode` - exit code of executed command